An introduction to Rooted in Jesus...

 Matthew 28.19 & 2 Timothy 2.2

 Rooted in Jesus is a group course in Christian discipleship written for use in Africa.
 It is the only material of its kind written especially for the use of ordinary African Christians, rather than translated from material developed for the West - where people face different problems and challenges in their Christian lives.
-Rooted in Jesus is published and supported by ReSource, an Anglican charity based in the UK.
+Rooted in Jesus is supported by The Mathetes Trust, a UK registered charity, and endorsed by the Anglican Communion (to find out more click here).

 Rooted in Jesus is a practical and interactive course.
 The emphasis is on the active participation of each member of the group through the empowering presence of the Holy Spirit, so that together they may be built up into the body of Christ and equipped for ministry to others.
 The material is absorbed and practised orally, and only the group leader needs to be able to read and write.
 Each lesson is summarised by a memory verse, and members receive certificates when the group completes each of the four books of the course.